xo-xo-xo-xo/dotfiles/README.md

 # Personal use dotfiles

 - Dynamically theming every program I use through Pywal16 & waypaper post commands.
-- No installation script currently, expect tinkering.
+- Basic installation script included but not recommended.
+Expect tinkering.

 Feel free to write an issue if you're having trouble using these (~please don't, they're a mess~).